Site map

 But by far the most ambitious undertaking of poultry farming at Preston was that at Crunnells Green Cottage in the hands of Ernest Oliver Corbett (born 1886) and Major Robert Wilfred Corbett (born 3 May 1877) from Warrington, Lancashire.
 The brothers were the sons of Thomas (variously described as foreman or manager of Orford Tannery and a Parish councillor) and Emma Corbett.
 Ernest’s life is described in detail at this link: Ernest Oliver.
 Robert had enlisted in the Army before The Great War as he was initiated into the Freemasons at Bombay, India in 1909 when he was serving as a Sergeant Major.
 He married Florence Burthem in the summer of 1911 and was mentioned in dispatches in January 1916 (see below).

 During the war, Robert (Service No. 9788) served in the Royal Field Artillery as a Second Lieutenant, then Lieutenant (1918) and was demobbed with the rank of Major.
 Of the brothers, it was Ernest (a trained and qualified teacher) who first lived at Preston.
 On 7 July 1913, his wife, Margaret Corbett, began her first term of office as Head Mistress of Preston School.
 Ernest probably didn’t serve during WW1 because he was suffering with TB.
-In the spring of 1919, Ernest and Margaret were living at Crunnells Green (in one of two newly-built semi-detached cottages [Nos.
+In the spring of 1919, possibly to benefit from the country air, Ernest and Margaret were living at Crunnells Green, Preston (in one of two newly-built semi-detached cottages [Nos.
 3842 and 3843] on the south-eastern side, see below) with Ernest and Ethel Payne as their immediate neighbours.
 The Paynes stayed there until around the middle of 1920.

 Robert and his family probably joined Ernest and Margaret at Preston in around the middle of April 1920 as their son, John Wilfred Corbett, began to attend Preston School then.
 Robert’s family were then living at Church Road, which was likely a temporary arrangement because when his second son, Robert Denys Corbett, first went to the school in February 1921, his family of five was squeezed into one of the newly-built bungalows along School Lane (see later comments).